The top 3 CNA skills for caregivers in home care

 Bonus: employers and clients need these skills too.

 Finally, it is essential for clients and their families have a responsibility to listen to caregivers, without prejudice.
-Their communication efforts will be more successful when they speak to (and treat) CNA caregivers with respect.
+Their communication efforts will be more successful when they speak to (and treat) CNA and caregivers with respect.
 Even though employers, clients, and families may be very stressed about their caregiving needs, respectful communication must remain.
 There are many anecdotal and proven reports of abuse and mistreatment of caregivers.
 Effective communication cannot exist between people without respect.
 Yet, employers can strengthen their relationships with the caregivers who work in their company by listening to both the family and the caregiver when there are misunderstandings.
 When employers and caregivers trust one another, effective communication may be inevitable.

 When searching for nearby CNA jobs, be sure to visit us at CaregiversJobsNow and check out all the CNA jobs posted by companies that are hiring throughout the US.